-A book on the birds of Shropshire, incorporating the results of the recent BTO Atlas project, but with an additional two years of additional survey data.
+A book on the birds of Shropshire, incorporating the results of the latest BTO Atlas project, but with an additional two years of additional survey data.
 The volume was published in December 2019 by Liverpool University Press.

-The Birds of Shropshire will be the most comprehensive record of the County’s avifauna ever published.
-It is being produced by SOS, and will be based largely on the results of six years fieldwork up until 2013, winter and summer, by over 650 different observers who submitted over 333,400 records.
+The Birds of Shropshire is the most comprehensive record of the County’s avifauna ever published.
+It was produced by SOS, and is based largely on the results of six years fieldwork up until 2013, winter and summer, by over 650 different observers who submitted over 333,400 records.
 These records have been used to produce maps showing the current distribution of almost 200 different species.

-The publication will be a full-colour, easily readable hardback book of nearly 600 pages, written by 27 of the County’s most experienced and knowledgeable birders.
+The publication is a full-colour, easily readable hardback book of nearly 600 pages, written by 27 of the County’s most experienced and knowledgeable birders.
 Stunning images of 220 species have been contributed by 21 local photographers, both amateur and professional.

-It will include an account for each species, describing its distribution and relative abundance, and the breeding status where relevant.
-The current breeding and winter maps will be compared with those shown in An Atlas of the Breeding Birds of Shropshire (1992) and with the Shropshire data in the national volume, An Atlas of the Wintering Birds in Britain and Ireland (1986).
-Historical data, and results of specific local studies, will also be incorporated.
+It includes an account for each species, describing its distribution and relative abundance, and the breeding status where relevant.
+The current breeding and winter maps are compared with those shown in An Atlas of the Breeding Birds of Shropshire (1992) and with the Shropshire data in the national volume, An Atlas of the Wintering Birds in Britain and Ireland (1986).
+Historical data, and results of specific local studies, are also incorporated.

-It will cover every species on the “Shropshire List” (over 300), so migrant species, county rarities and birds that have not been recorded here since 1950 will also be covered.
+It covers every species on the “Shropshire List” (over 300), so migrant species, county rarities and birds that have not been recorded here since 1950 are also covered.

-For many species it will show that massive changes have occurred in their population and distribution.
+For many species it shows that massive changes have occurred in their population and distribution.
 The book will shape conservation priorities in the County for the next 20 years.

-The latest yearly volume currently published is for 2016.
-The issue for 2017 is in the pipeline and work has begun on species accounts for 2018.
+The latest yearly volume currently published is for 2019 and the issue for 2020 is in the pipeline.
 SBR is distributed free to SOS members and is available to others at a nominal cost.
 Some older copies of Shropshire Bird Reports are also available.
 Please use the contact details given above for further information.

 Back issues (other than the most recent volumes) of SBR (from 1955 onwards) are also available at the Historical Ornithology of Shropshire website here.

 The Buzzard is the magazine of the SOS, published quarterly and supplied free of charge to members.